Exponential quasi-ergodicity for processes with discontinuous trajectories: The case of jumps occurring as in a Gibbs sampler

-and so on until finally :
+and so on until finally:

+We then sum over all sequences $(i(k))$ possibly observed up to time $T_d^J$.
+With the definition of the range of sequence $i$ up to step $n\ge 1$ as $\cR^i_n := \{i(k)\pv k\le n\}$, the set of these sequences can be rigorously defined as follows:

-We then sum over all possible sequences $i(k)$ for $k\le n_J\le n_J^\vee$ where $n_J$ is the first integer for which all the $d$ coordinates have been visited.
-There are clearly less than $d^{n_J^\vee}$ possibilities (surjection from the set of all sequences of length $n_J^\vee$).
-Since for any positive and measurable functions $(f_j)_{j\le d}$, we have for any $x\in \cD_c$~:
+There are clearly less than $d^{n_J^\vee}$ possibilities (there is a surjection from the set of all sequences of length $n_J^\vee$).
+Since for any positive and measurable functions $(f_j)_{j\le d}$, the following upper-bound is deduced uniformly for any $x\in E$: